vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 # Supercharging your Workload Defenses - Remediate Phase

-In the previous Phase, you identified several vulnerabilities in your web application.
+In the previous phase, you ran a scan for host-layer vulnerabilities and identified several vulnerabilities in the network layer.
-You are now going to design and implement an AWS WAF ruleset to help mitigate these vulnerabilities.
+You are now going to remediate the findings.
 In this section you will do the following tasks:

-1. Identify the WAF ACL for your site
+1. Remediate the network findings by implementing WAF conditions and rules.
-2. AWS WAF Rule design and considerations
-3. Console Walkthrough - Creating a WAF Condition and Rule
-4. WAF Rule Creation and Solutions
+2. Remediate the host layer findings by applying patches to the host operating systems.

+## Remediate the Network Layer Findings

 ## Identify the WAF ACL for your Site